ComputerScienceImageAnalysisCircle/protuberance-removal/README.md

 # Protuberance Removal
-Program for removing any proturbance in bronchial walls on CT images
+Program for removing any protuberance in bronchial walls on CT images

 Licensed under GPL 3.0